 What is an Au Pair?

-The term "Au Pair" refers to a young, foreign girl or boy who travels to France to improve his/her French by sharing the life of a family.
+The term "Au Pair" refers to a young, foreign girl or boy who travels abroad to improve his/her language skills by sharing the life of a family.

 Protect yourself !